Zhang Jingsheng: Aesthetic labor

 Zhang advocated transforming work into play within his utopian society.
 To this end, he proposed that state-sponsored vocational schools should be established for all fields of work (with cooks, maids, rickshaw-pullers, carpenters, gardeners and prostitutes specifically mentioned) in an effort to organize each into both a science and an art form.
 Although some forms of work are purely a matter of manual labor, he argued that incorporating aesthetic and scientific elements into these trades would be beneficial.
-Using rickshaw-pulling for example, Zhang posited that education on the mechanics of rickshaws and the proper posture, breathing, and gait while pulling them would transform the otherwise menial task into something enjoyable.
+Using rickshaw-pulling for example, Zhang posited that education on the mechanics of rickshaws and the proper posture, breathing, and gait while pulling them would bring joy to an otherwise menial task.

 Zhang embraced the sexual division of labour in his political philosophy.
 He argued that the division of labor does not violate equality between the sexes, but instead recognized their respective strengths and weaknesses.
 He described men as brutish "worker bees" more inherently suited for manual labor (requiring physical might and an ability to tolerate filth).
 Meanwhile, he believed women (being more emotionally inclined in his view) would be best suited for homemaking, artistic and service work, and international diplomacy.

 Sexology

 The work of Havelock Ellis inspired Zhang to study sexology, and loosely influenced his theories.

 Zhang was inspired by the work of British physician Havelock Ellis, who systematically analyzed human sexuality through case studies and psychological analysis.
 Zhang wrote that Ellis's work inspired him to begin his scientific studies of sex and to create Sex Histories, borrowing its use of case studies.

 Zhang's theory of sexual practice, loosely incorporating Ellis's, centers around the absorption of sexual fluids produced during sex.
 In his model of ideal, pleasurable sex, women would absorb semen from men, while men would absorb three kinds of fluid from women: the first from the labia, the second from the clitoris, (Note: In the historian Frank Dikötter's recounting of Zhang's beliefs, the first fluid comes from the clitoris, while the second comes from the vaginal walls.) and the third from the Bartholin's glands.
-This last fluid, which Zhang names the "Third Kind of Water" (第三種水 (Dìsānzhǒng shuǐ)), was the focus of his instructions.
+This last fluid, which Zhang names the "Third Kind of Water", was the focus of his instructions.
 Zhang saw sexual pleasure as conducive to the vitality of fertilized egg cells, believing that they could be strengthened by the "Third Kind of Water" to produce children with greater intelligence and physical strength.
 For this to take effect, both partners must have simultaneous orgasms.
 As such, Zhang recommended that men train their stamina and incorporate extensive foreplay into their sex.
 The stronger children produced by such sex would in turn strengthen the Chinese nation.
 Zhang said that his conceptualization of orgasms and the "Third Kind of Water" was inspired by British eugenicist Marie Stopes's 1922 book Married Love, in which she argues that a "coital embrace" after orgasm would enable the couple to absorb each other's sexual fluids.